maybebyte/anthesis/software.md

-# Software I use
+# Software I use/enjoy

 This page primarily exists for two reasons: a) for those interested in my workflow b) to document things for myself.
+Granted, one may argue that `pkg_info -mz` would accomplish the same thing, to which I'd reply that I like to ramble and this is a more symbolically meaningful way to represent this information given that the software is organized by type.

 Here are some resources that I find useful: